ipython/ipython-in-depth/Exercise-1/Exercise1.md

 ## View this file as rendered markdown.

-Right-click on the `Exercise1.md` file to open it as rendered markdown.
+Right-click on the `Exercise1.md` file and open it as rendered markdown.

 ## Layout